PAARKAVYB/Correlation_Regression/README.md

 ![op1](https://github.com/PAARKAVYB/Correlation_Regression/assets/93509383/d4ea3d03-d684-48e4-a95e-3997f4f09b7a)

 ## RESULT:
-Hence the data has been analysed using Coeffificient of Correlation and Regression line.
+Hence the data has been analyzed using Coefficient of Correlation and Regression line.